Arasi12/Messenger-Development/README.md

 # Messenger-Development
-This is a Repository is to Develop a Chat application
+This is a Repository to Develop a Chat application